Fast and energy-efficient neuromorphic deep learning with first-spike times

 \emph{Learning on BrainScaleS-2:} \dls is a mixed-signal accelerated neuromorphic platform with 512 physical neurons, each being able to receive inputs via 256 configurable synapses.
 These neurons can be coupled to form larger logical neurons with a correspondingly increased number of inputs.
 At the heart of each neuron is an analog circuit emulating \gls{lif} neuronal dynamics with an acceleration factor of \numrange{e3}{e4} compared to biological timescales.

 Due to variations in the manufacturing process, the realized circuits systematically deviate from each other (fixed-pattern noise).
-Although these variations can be reduced by calibrating each circuit \citep{aamir2018lifarray}, considerable differences remain and pose a challenge for possible neuromorphic algorithms -- along with other features of physical model systems such as spike time jitter or spike loss \citep{petrovici2014characterization, wunderlich2019demonstrating, kungl2019accelerated, dold2019stochasticity}.
+Although these variations can be reduced by calibrating each circuit \citep{aamir2018lifarray}, considerable differences remain (standard deviation on the order of \SI{5}{\percent} on \dls) and pose a challenge for possible neuromorphic algorithms -- along with other features of physical model systems such as spike time jitter or spike loss \citep{petrovici2014characterization, wunderlich2019demonstrating, kungl2019accelerated, dold2019stochasticity}.

-The chip's synaptic arrays were configured to support 3-layer networks of sizes up to 256-128-128 (in input-hidden-label notation) with full connectivity between layers.
+The chip's synaptic arrays were configured to support arbitrary fully-connected networks of up to 256 emulated neurons with a maximum of 256 inputs per neuron.
 Each such logical connection was realized via two physical synapses in order to allow transitions between an excitatory and an inhibitory regime.
 Synaptic weights on the chip are configurable with 6 bit precision.
-More details about our setup can be found in \methods.
+More details about our setup can be found in the \methods\ section.

 We used an in-the-loop training approach \citep{schmitt2017neuromorphic,kungl2019accelerated,cramer2020training}, where inference runs emulated on the neuromorphic substrate were interleaved with host-based weight update calculations.
-For emulating the forward pass, the data set was broken down into mini-batches, converted into input spike trains and then injected into the neuromorphic system via a \gls{fpga}.
+For emulating the forward pass, the spike times for each sample in a mini-batch were joined sequentially into one long spike train and then injected into the neuromorphic system via a \gls{fpga}.
 The latter was also used to record the spikes emitted by the hidden and label layers.

-\cref{fig:bss2_yy} shows the results of training a spiking network with 120 hidden neurons on \dls on the Yin-Yang data set.
-The system quickly learned to discriminate between the presented patterns, with an average test accuracy of $(93.8\pm0.4)\%$.
+\Cref{fig:bss2}a-d shows the results of training a spiking network with 120 hidden neurons on \dls on the Yin-Yang data set.
+The system quickly learned to discriminate between the presented patterns, with an average test accuracy of $(95.0\pm0.9)\%$.